khmaher/popgenomicsworkshop-structure/README.md

 Qstat
 ```

 Check for the status of all your jobs (qw = waiting, r = running).
 'QRLOGIN' is the status of the worker node that you are working on. `Qstat` provides the time & date when job was submitted.
 If the job is not showing up anymore it is finished (or has failed).
 You should see three lines for job 'TGK2' one for each run within the array when the job is running.
-Successful jobs will create a `‘_f’` file with results and a `‘runseqK’` file that contains the usual screen output of STRUCTURE and can be useful to track the progress of a run. `TGK2.oXXX` and `TGK2.eXXXX` files are other output or error files although they should remain empty.
+Successful jobs will create a `_f` file with results and a `runseqK` file that contains the usual screen output of STRUCTURE and can be useful to track the progress of a run. `TGK2.oXXX` and `TGK2.eXXXX` files are other output or error files although they should remain empty.

 We can use the first script as a template to prepare .sh files for other values of K using the sed ‘find and replace command’ – finding ‘K2’ (or ‘K 2’) and replacing it with ‘K3’ (or ‘K 3’).